RaynardGerraldo/nokiaWA/README.md

 Download release 131.0.6778.264 for your architecture, unzip ,set above mentioned variables to the full path of chrome and chromedriver executables.

+Note: Not installing this will use your default ChromeDriver instead.
+That version may or may not work.

 ## Usage

 ```